analysis-tools-dev/static-analysis/README.md

 - [revive](https://revive.run) - Fast, configurable, extensible, flexible, and beautiful linter for Go.
 Drop-in replacement of golint.
 - [safesql](https://github.com/stripe/safesql) - Static analysis tool for Golang that protects against SQL injections.
 - [Scrutinizer](https://scrutinizer-ci.com) :copyright: - A proprietary code quality checker that can be integrated with GitHub.
-- [Semgrep](https://semgrep.live) - Free, open-source lightweight static analysis for many languages.
-Find and block bug variants with patterns that look like source code.
 - [ShiftLeft](https://www.shiftleft.io) :copyright: - Identify vulnerabilities that are unique to your code base before they reach production.
 Leverages the Code Property Graph (CPG) to run its analyses concurrently in a single graph of graphs.
 Automatically finds business logic flaws in dev like hardcoded secrets and logic bombs
 - [ShiftLeft Scan](https://slscan.io) - Scan is a free open-source DevSecOps platform for detecting security issues in source code and dependencies.
 It supports a broad range of languages and CI/CD pipelines.
 - [Sider](https://sider.review) :copyright: - An automated code reviewing tool.
 Improving developers' productivity.